 12. Review your invoices regularly

 Know other tips that can get customers to pay earlier?
-Feel free to share them in the comments section below.
+We'd love to hear from you.
 Meanwhile, for more cash flow advice like this, you can visit our blog.